Enide! my web project

 The challenge was to create an algorithm that could fade 3 independent colors at different speeds in the same time interval, using integer math, (of course).

-There are two enhanced versions of this project named Pic RGB Power board and Pic RGB Power board with Infrared remote control.
+There are other enhanced versions of this project named Pic RGB Power board and Pic RGB Power board with Infrared remote control.
 Both circuits drive a powerful 3W Prolight RGB LED.

 Design and Implementation